SwapnS/KDD-F21-ipl/README.md

 4.)
 XGBoost Classifier
 5.)
 ADABoost Classifier

-We also used "DataBricks" Platform to develop machine learning models online on our dataset.
+We also used "DataRobot" Platform to develop machine learning models online on our dataset.

 We used RandomizedSearch CV for hyperparameter tuning as GridsearchCV takes long time to train the model.